Author Guide and Editorial Process

 PRINT EDITION OF CYBER

-The MCPA currently publishes an annual print edition of CYBER with the goal of more frequent print editions in the near future (either semi-annually or quarterly).
+The MCPA currently publishes an annual print edition of CYBER with the potential of more frequent print editions in the future.
 Selected articles that have been published online since the preceding print edition may be included in the current edition.
 Articles selected for inclusion in the print edition will be subject to an additional round of feedback and revision.

 SIMULTANEOUS SUBMISSION AND PRIOR PUBLICATION